What can I compost?

 If you sign up early on the day your neighborhood gets collected, we are sometimes able to drop off that day.

 Yeah, it's kind of confusing.
 We had to google it, and apparently it can go either way.
 In our case, it means we're picking up every other week.
-This is ideal for households of two or less.
+This is ideal for households of two or less who are not avid cooks.

 Our buckets are 4 gallon capacity, square-shaped for space efficiency.
 They conveniently fit under your sink or in most cabinets.